-Choate Rosemary Hall seeks a full-time teacher of English with a start date of August 2020.
+Choate Rosemary Hall seeks a full-time teacher of English with a start date of August 2022.
 Candidates must be able to teach first through fourth-year English.
-Additionally, candidates should have a strong background in writing pedagogy as well as an interest in and familiarity with a diverse selection of English literature as well as literature in translation.
-Ideal candidates are expected to have a minimum of three years of teaching experience and a master's degree.
+Candidates should have a strong background in writing pedagogy as well as experience teaching and guiding students in the study of literatures from a diverse array of authors and communities.
+Additionally, candidates must be able to demonstrate the ways in which inclusive and equitable practices inform their approach to instruction and course design.
+Ideal candidates are expected to have a minimum of three years of teaching experience.

 Teaching at Choate:

 Choate Rosemary Hall is a coeducational, independent secondary school located in central Connecticut with 850 boarding and day students and over 300 employees.
 Choate serves intellectually gifted and motivated students of diverse backgrounds from across the globe whose commitment to serious study is enhanced in an academically challenging and personally supportive setting.

 Choate provides students with transformative and meaningful experiences that instill lifelong habits of learning, leadership, and service, shaped by innovative and passionate educators.
 Teaching faculty at Choate are innovative, collaborative, and committed to our students' intellectual, social, emotional, and character development.
 Our faculty understands that each of our students has the potential for growth and works to encourage students to develop their own ideas and voices in learner-centered environments.